naver/scavenger/doc/installation.md

 ## Prerequisite

-- Scavenger is a combination of a web applications(API, Frontend) and Java applications(Agent java, Collector).
+- Scavenger is a combination of various server components(API, Frontend, Collector) and agent component.
   To install scavenger, you need JDK 11 or latest version.
 - Scavenger uses 3 ports. if some ports are blocked by your firewall, you should ask the network admin to open the following ports in the firewall.